PyDrocsid/documentation/docs/cogs/general/polls.md

 |:------:|:------:|:----------|
 |`content`|       |The message content / A message link|

-If `content` is a message link the bot puts the reactions on the message this link refers to.
+If `content` is a message link, the bot puts the reactions on the message this link refers to.

 ## `poll`
 The `.poll` command creates a poll with 1 to a maximum of 19 options.